calincru/QML-Android-Demo/android/README.md

 will also interpret this syntax: **@VAR@** like: *VAR is a variable and I should replace it with its actual value*.

-- **res** directory - containing usually an icon for different resolutions (which are required when uploading the app to store, for example) and other resources.
+- **res** directory - contains usually an icon for different resolutions (which are required when uploading the app to store, for example) and other resources.